arp242/rogue-clone/README.md

 In the game use `?` to get a list of keybinds and `/` to get the meaning of a character on the screen.

+The original *A Guide to the Dungeons of Doom* manual is also available as [PDF] or [text].

+[PDF]: doc/a-guide-to-the-dungeons-of-doom.pdf
+[text]: doc/a-guide-to-the-dungeons-of-doom.txt

 Probably the most confusing for most will be the movement keys; it uses Vim-like hjkl keys, and with some extra ones for diagonal movement: